J. R. Tucker: Biography

 Tucker was born in 1946 in Seattle, Washington, and proceeded to the California Institute of Technology where he completed his bachelor's in 1966 and came across Richard P. Feynman.
 He was one of the fortunate students to attend Feynman's lectures, which later resulted into the formal book widely known as The Feynman Lectures on Physics.
 He completed his doctorate in physics in June 1972 from the Harvard University, under the able guidance of Bertrand Halperin.
 His thesis title was "The Resistive Transition in One-Dimensional Superconductors".
 While completing his doctorate at Harvard, he also worked as one of the resident visitors and consultants in the theoretical physics group at the Bell Laboratories.
 One completion of his PhD, he was appointed as a postdoctoral research fellow at the Brown University with his advisor the well-known statistical physicist Leo Kadanoff.
-Tucker did much of his work on the photon-assisted tunneling (Superconducting tunnel junction) in SIS (Superconductor-Insulator-Suoerconductor) mixers (the "Tucker Quantum-Mixers Theory" or simply "Tucker theory"), his most glaring work, while working at Aerospace Corporation in California (from 1974-1981), before he joined the University of Illinois at Urbana–Champaign (UIUC) faculty in 1981, when recruited by the twice physics Nobel laureate John Bardeen in his research group.
+Tucker did much of his work on the photon-assisted tunneling (Superconducting tunnel junction) in SIS (Superconductor-Insulator-Suoerconductor) mixers (the "Tucker Quantum-Mixers Theory" or simply "Tucker theory"), his most glaring work, while working at Aerospace Corporation in California (from 1974 to 1981), before he joined the University of Illinois at Urbana–Champaign (UIUC) faculty in 1981, when recruited by the twice physics Nobel laureate John Bardeen in his research group.
 Both scientists remained colleagues and collaborators for a long time, which resulted into a number of physics studies.
-He served as an NRC Senior Fellow at the NASA Institute for Space Studies in New York (1980), Visiting Professor at the Technical University of Delft (1999), member of the Review Panel of 'Laboratory Directed Research and Development Programs' at the Los Alamos National Laboratory (May 2001 and 2002), and as the Chair of the NASA/Caltech Jet Propulsion Laboratory MicroDevices Laboratory Visiting Committee from 2008.
+He served as an NRC Senior Fellow at the NASA Institute for Space Studies in New York (1980), Visiting professor at the Technical University of Delft (1999), member of the Review Panel of 'Laboratory Directed Research and Development Programs' at the Los Alamos National Laboratory (May 2001 and 2002), and as the Chair of the NASA/Caltech Jet Propulsion Laboratory MicroDevices Laboratory Visiting Committee from 2008.
 Tucker worked until his last days as a Professor Emeritus of Physics at the Department of Electrical and Computer Engineering at UIUC.
 He died at his residence in Champaign, IL, on 12 April 2014, leaving his wife, Mary Greiner, a son and a daughter.

 Bardeen gives several accounts of Tucker and his work.